Location: Rockingham, Roscommon, Ireland

 Students will also tour a number of archaeological sites in the north Roscommon area, including the islands of Lough Key, Boyle Abbey, Roscommon Castle, Rindoon Castle, Cruachan, and Carrowkeel.

-The fees for the 2014 are set at $1,800, and cover room, partial board, and onsite transportation and equipment.
-Students are housed in luxury log cabins onsite.
+The fees for the 2018 are set at $2000, and cover room, partial board, and onsite transportation and equipment.
+Students are housed in log cabins near the site.
 Tuition and college credit are available through Saint Louis University for an additional fee.
 Airfare and transportation from Dublin to Carrick-on-Shanon, additional travel on weekends, and weekend meals are not included.